 Maintenance is by definition an intrusive activity.

-The cost of the actual maintenance has to be coupled to the cost of the down time of switchgear to get a true picture of what maintenance costs mean to some users.
-However failure to complete maintenance can lead to expensive disruptive failures.
+The cost of the actual maintenance has to be coupled with the cost of the downtime of switchgear to get a true picture of what maintenance costs mean to some users.
+However, failure to complete maintenance can lead to expensive disruptive failures.

 Hawker Siddeley Switchgear (HSS) offer a non-intrusive condition monitoring service that provides an insight into the status of the switchgear without equipment being removed from service.